rory81/the-monkees/README.md

 However, testing the Github pages on a iPad Air 2 (OS 12.2) **did** give the intented results of every page.

 ##### Navigation:
-    1. Go to the "Media" page and check if it is redirected to the Media page
+    1. Go to the "Media" page and check if
+        - it is redirected to the Media page
+        - it corresponds to the layout, for the selected device, presented in the mockup
-    2. Go to the "About Us" page and check if it is redirected to the About US page
+    2. Go to the "About Us" page and check if
+        - it is redirected to the About US page
+        - it corresponds to the layout, for the selected device, presented in the mockup
     3. Go to the "Book Now!" page and check if it is redirected to the Book page
-    4. Go to the "Home" page and check if it is redirected to the Home page
+    4. Go to the "Home" page and check if
+        - it is redirected to the Home page
+        - it corresponds to the layout, for the selected device, presented in the mockup
     5. Use the inspect developer tool and select the mobile device (Galaxy S5) and check if a hamburger menu is shown.
 Open the hamburger and repeat the previous 4 steps.
     6. Use the inspect developer tool and select the ipad as a device and repeat the above mentioned first four steps